What is PR? Explore public relations meaning here.

-I’ve written this article to give you an overview of public relations and how best to understand all the different parts of the profession and to answer your questions about PR.
+I’ve written this article to give you an overview of public relations, help you understand the different parts of the profession, and answer your questions about PR.

 Here we go: